 You may qualify for up to $7,500 or 4% of your loan value in down payment or closing cost assistance with MSHDA Down Payment Assistance.
 To qualify, you must buy your home with a 30-year fixed-rate home loan issued through the MI Home Loan or MI Home Loan Flex program.
 You must also have good credit and complete a buyer’s education course.

 Start Up Mortgage

-Start Up loans from the Minnesota Housing Authority give you access to exclusive, low-interest 30-year conventional mortgage loans.
-You may also qualify for up to $15,000 of closing cost and down payment assistance alongside your Start Up loan.
+Start-Up loans from the Minnesota Housing Authority give you access to exclusive, low-interest 30-year conventional mortgage loans.
+You may also qualify for up to $15,000 of closing costs and down payment assistance alongside your Start Up loan.

 With a Smart Solution loan from the Mississippi Home Corporation, you can find 30-year conventional loans with more competitive interest rates than the current market rates.
 You’ll also save on mortgage insurance if you need it, and you can get a loan for up to 4% of your loan value to help cover the costs of your closing and down payment.

 Missouri’s First Place program includes 2 parts.
 First, you can use the First Place loan program to find an affordable loan with a lower interest rate.
 The program is available to first-time buyers only, and special considerations are available for veterans.
 You can then combine your First Place-approved loan with a cash assistance loan equal to up to 4% of your loan value.
 If you’re still living in your home after 10 years, your cash assistance loan is completely forgivable.

 Montana’s Bond Advantage Down Payment Assistance Program, in combination with a 30-year fixed-rate Montana Housing loan, can make homeownership more attainable.
 Bond Advantage can help you borrow a maximum of $10,000 toward your down payment.
 Both of your loans keep the same interest rate, which means you’ll pay much less than you would be borrowing money through another loan type.